elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-types-of-transformations-can-be-applied-to-functions.md

 url: /learn/mathematics/questions/what-types-of-transformations-can-be-applied-to-functions
 score: -1.0
 related_article1:
-    id: 163790
+    id: 163796
-    title: What is the relationship between square root functions and quadratic functions?
+    title: >-
+        How do vertical and horizontal shifts affect the graph of a function?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-relationship-between-square-root-functions-and-quadratic-functions
+    url: /learn/mathematics/questions/how-do-vertical-and-horizontal-shifts-affect-the-graph-of-a-function
 related_article2:
     id: 163791
+    title: >-
-    title: How do you determine the domain and range of a square root function?
+        How do you determine the domain and range of a square root function?
     subject: Mathematics
     url: /learn/mathematics/questions/how-do-you-determine-the-domain-and-range-of-a-square-root-function
 related_article3:
-    id: 163793
+    id: 163791
+    title: >-
-    title: How do squaring and square root operations serve as inverse operations?
+        How do you determine the domain and range of a square root function?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-squaring-and-square-root-operations-serve-as-inverse-operations
+    url: /learn/mathematics/questions/how-do-you-determine-the-domain-and-range-of-a-square-root-function
 related_article4:
-    id: 163799
+    id: 163792
-    title: How do quadratic functions relate to square root functions graphically?
+    title: >-
+        What are the steps involved in graphing a square root function?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-quadratic-functions-relate-to-square-root-functions-graphically
+    url: /learn/mathematics/questions/what-are-the-steps-involved-in-graphing-a-square-root-function
 related_article5:
-    id: 163804
+    id: 163791
-    title: What is the graphical relationship between parabolas and half-parabolas?
+    title: >-
+        How do you determine the domain and range of a square root function?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-graphical-relationship-between-parabolas-and-halfparabolas
+    url: /learn/mathematics/questions/how-do-you-determine-the-domain-and-range-of-a-square-root-function
 ---

 &nbsp;